microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. Keep it **Flat rate**.
 1. Leave **Billing term** as **Monthly**.
 1. Enter 0 for the cost per month.

+**For Marketplace Metering Service dimensions:**

+1. Click the  **Add a Custom Meter Dimension (Max 30)** link.
+This will create a new row.
+Enter the below values.
+1. Enter "persmsId" for "ID".
+1. Enter "SMS" for the "Display Name".
+1. Enter "per sms sent" for the "Unit of Measure".
+1. Enter "0" for the "Price per unit in USD" column.
+1. Enter "0" for the "Monthly quantity included in base" column.
 1. Leave the rest of the plan as is and click **Save draft**.

 ## Exercise: Resell through CSPs